ObEngine/ObEngine/README.md

 - Linux (Debian, Arch)
 - MacOS

-ÖbEngine will have export for Android and HTML5 available in a future update.
+ÖbEngine will have export for Android, iOS and HTML5 available in a future update.

 ## Give me some interesting features
 Here you go :